Uga, Anambra State: Uga Air Strip

 Disgusted by the suffering and mounting death toll in Biafra from starvation as well as the continuous harassment of the relief planes by the Nigerian Air Force, Carl Gustaf von Rosen resigned as a Red Cross relief pilot and helped Biafra to form an Airforce of five Minicoin planes Malmö MFI-9 stationed at the Uga airstrip.
 He named his tiny but effective airforce "Babies of Biafra" in honour of the babies who died via starvation inside Biafra.

-Uga was only 27 kilometers to the North-east of Uli.
+Uga was only 27 km to the North-east of Uli.
 Like Uli the strip at Uga was converted from a stretch of the main Orlu to Awka road.
 By the end of 1968, it was declared operational but only as a secondary strip to Uli and strictly for Government and Military usage only.
 The first known landing of a regular Military flight to Uga came on the night of 10/11 May 1969 when Jack Matlock and crew, flew one of his own DC-7CFs, into Uga.
 None relished the idea of using Uga airstrip again.
 The landing surface was not as good as Uli with considerable amounts of lose stone and shingles.
 The surface proved to be a major hazard especially when putting heavily laden DC-7CF into reverse pitch after landing.
 Contrary to popular belief, very few flights were made by DC-7s or L-1049Gs into Uga.
 Uga was the T-6Gs base, From here we took off for targets in the front line, Air Bases and in the back of enemy lines.
 The Headquarters chose the targets, we executed them.
 If necessary in emergency or with the Migs 17 overflying our base, we had South of Umuahia another airstrip at Mbawsi.
 The Migs 17 locate the airstrip and several retaliation attacks were carried out against the strip on 26 November and 1 December in the hope of either hitting the aircraft or rendering the strip sufficiently deniable for use.
 The NAF bombed and strafed Uga many times but never hit a plane or one of us.
 There is God.
 The bombs are not for us, O di naka Chukwu.